Sunday, 19 December 2010

 Castlemain Lodge.
 Lodge named for Barbara Castlemaine. .
 Near the palace site.

 Wilderness.
-At Bollard 3 is a flat open space which is the site of the Wilderness.
+Flat open space which is the site of the Wilderness.
 This was not untamed –in fact it was carefully tended woodland with sanded walks, menageries of stone animals, aviaries under topiaried trees.
 There were tree-lined walks, the trees trimmed to form canopies.
 There were trees for shade and fruit: apple trees, shrubs, evergreens, ferns, vines.'

 Grove of Diana.
 At the far end of the Wilderness, as the gro8nd rises was the Grove of Diana which was Dedicated to the goddess, this included a fountain, a grotto, a temple, and an archway The story of Aceton in verses in Latin with English translations, were fixed to the walls.
 It was built 1559 -1580 by Henry Fitzalan.
 It has been suggested that this site may have had some connection with the Nonsuch Pottery and/.or the grotto remains in Ewell Castle grounds.